awsdocs/aws-cloud9-user-guide/doc_source/change-environment.md

      + For **Permissions** or **Number of members**, see [Change the Access Role of an Environment Member](share-environment.md#share-environment-change-access), [Remove Your User](share-environment.md#share-environment-change-access), [Invite an IAM User](share-environment.md#share-environment-invite-user), and [Remove Another Environment Member](share-environment.md#share-environment-delete-member)\.

 If your environment isn't displayed in the console, try doing one or more of the following actions to have it be displayed\.
-+ In the side navigation bar, choose one or more of the following\.
++ In the drop\-down menu bar on the **Environments** page, choose one or more of the following\.
-  + Choose **Your environments** to display all environments that your AWS entity owns within the selected AWS Region and AWS account\.
+  + Choose **My environments** to display all environments that your AWS entity owns within the selected AWS Region and AWS account\.
-  + Choose **Shared with you** to display all environments your AWS entity has been invited to within the selected AWS Region and AWS account\.
+  + Choose **Shared with me** to display all environments your AWS entity has been invited to within the selected AWS Region and AWS account\.
-  + Choose **Account environments** to display all environments within the selected AWS Region and AWS account that your AWS entity has permissions to display\.
+  + Choose **All account environments** to display all environments within the selected AWS Region and AWS account that your AWS entity has permissions to display\.
-![\[Environment list scope in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-env-list.png)
-+ Choose the previous arrow, next arrow, or page number button to display more environments in the current scope\.
-![\[Environment list page control in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-find-env.png)
 + If you think you should be a member of an environment, but the environment isn't displayed in the **Shared with you** list, check with the environment owner\.
 + In the top navigation bar, choose a different AWS Region\.
-![\[AWS Region selector in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-region.png)

 ## Change environment settings with code<a name="change-environment-description-code"></a>